 Raise the side rails.
 Go to the other side of the bed and lower the side rails there.

-Put your knee on the bed.
+Place your knee on the bed.

-Straighten the sheet and underclothes.
+Straighten the sheet and diaper.

 TOXIC SUBSTANCES